stake-dao/contracts-monorepo/packages/lockers/src/linea/zerolend/documentation/ZeroLend.md

 **⚠️ Important**

 - The SDT token is not deployed on Linea so we use the LiquidityGaugeV4XChain.vy implementation which doesn't have any SDT boosting for sdZERO-gauge holders.
-- For better composability and upgradeability, we removed the `claimRewards()` function from the locker and instead, the accumulator calls the `execute(address to, uint256 value, bytes calldata data)` function.
+- For better composability and upgradeability, we removed the locker contract and instead use a Safe multisig contract with Safe Modules which allow the accumulator and depositor to execute calls on the Safe locker through the `execTransactionFromModuleReturnData(...)` function.

 ## List of contracts